Mike014/Audio-Signal-Processing-for-Musical-Applications/README.md

 # Audio-Signal-Processing-for-Musical-Applications
 This repository is dedicated to sharing code and algorithms for audio signal processing, with a particular focus on musical applications.
+You will find practical examples and implementations of DSP algorithms in Python, as well as other programming languages, which can be used to analyze, process, and enhance audio signals.
+Whether you are a musician, a sound engineer, or an enthusiast of music and technology, here you can find tools and techniques to explore the vast world of digital audio.